Keywords; acromioclavicular joint, chiropractic help, arm pain, frozen shoulder, rotator cuff strengthening.

 Legendary shoulder expert, Dr Neer, proposed that degeneration of the acromioclavicular joint may contribute to subacromial impingement and a number of other authors have supported this hypothesis.
-Arthritic spurs that protrude inferiorly from the undersurface of a degenerative acromioclavicular joint can contribute to impingement when the supraspinatus tendon passes beneath the joint.
+Arthritic spurs that protrude inferiorly from the undersurface of a degenerative acromioclavicular joint can contribute to irritation where the supraspinatus tendon passes beneath the AC.

 Penny and Welsh subsequently found that osteoarthrosis of the acromioclavicular joint can lead to failure after the operative treatment of subacromial impingement.
-However, resection of the acromioclavicular joint should not be performed routinely for all patients who have subacromial impingement; rather, the joint should be resected only if the patient has symptoms in the region of the joint and if osteophytes contribute to the impingement.
-See Journal of Bone and Joint Surgery (1854)
+However, resection of the AC should not be performed routinely for all patients; rather, the joint should be operated on only if the patient has symptoms in the region of the joint and if osteophytes definitely contribute to pain when raising the arm.
+See the Journal of Bone and Joint Surgery, volume 1854, for more details.

-The ratio of dietary omega-6 / omega-3 fatty acids is vital in the fight against inflammation in the body.
-When it's high (too much ω6, or too little ω3) the organs becomes angry, red and inflamed.
+The ratio of dietary omega 6 to 3 fatty acids is vital in the fight against inflammation in the body.
+When it's high with too much ω6, or little ω3, the organs becomes angry, red and inflamed.

-To raise your omega-3, make this delic, simple fish soup recipe regularly.
+To raise your omega 3, try making this delicious, simple fish soup recipe regularly.

 Searching for something specific?
 Say, " TINGLING IN ARMS AND HANDS ".
 Just type it in here...